1920’s Sheet Music

 Search This Site

 The sheet music of the Jazz Age 1920’s offers some great artwork, style, and photos of the Jazz Age artists and bands.
 Sales of records and sheet music were enormous in the 1920’s before their sales begin to decline in the Depression Era of the 1930’s.
-Sheet music is already sprinkled throughout the Jazz Age 1920’s web site so on this page we will show some sheet music that is not tied to any one artist or band.
-Some pieces are novelty songs, humorous songs, risqué songs, and all are just really great tunes.
+Sheet music is already sprinkled throughout the Jazz Age 1920’s web site so on this page we will show some sheet music that is not tied to any one artist or band already featured on one of the other Jazz Age 1920’s pages.
+Some pieces are novelty songs, humorous songs, risqué songs, and all are just really great tunes of the era.

 She Looks Like Helen Brown (1927)